A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem: Introduction

-The Solution techniques have been evolving as the complexity of the FLP increases, as mentioned above.
-Initial solutions, such as quadratic assignment problem \cite{ref4}, mixed-integer programming and graph-theoretic formulations \cite{ref5} for equal-area FLP.
-These are optimum guaranteed, but with exponential growth in computational time, limiting industrial applications to problems.
+The solution techniques have been evolving as the complexity of the FLP increases, as mentioned above.
+Initial solutions, such as quadratic assignment problem \cite{ref4}, mixed-integer programming, and graph-theoretic formulations \cite{ref5} for equal-area FLP.
+These approaches guarantee optimal solutions; however, the exponential growth in computational time severely limits their practical use in industrial-scale problems.
 As the problem size grows, researchers shifted to heuristic approaches, such as construction and improvement heuristics.
-Here, the construction heuristics build layouts from the ground up, for example, automated layout design program and computerized relationship layout planning \cite{ref6} whereas the improvement heuristics build solutions incrementally, for example computerized relative allocation of facilities technique \cite{ref6}.
+Here, the construction heuristics build layouts from the ground up, for example, an automated layout design program and computerized relationship layout planning \cite{ref6}, whereas the improvement heuristics build solutions incrementally, for example computerized relative allocation of facilities technique \cite{ref6}.
 These techniques are likely to converge to suboptimal layouts.
 To enhance the ability of handling large and complex search spaces, various metaheuristic techniques, including particle swarm optimization, genetic algorithms, ant simulated annealing, colony optimization, and others, have been introduced \cite{ref7}.
 These techniques increase the likelihood of avoiding local optima.
 Moreover, the hybrid metaheuristic approaches, such as biased random-key genetic algorithms with linear programming repair, have recently been developed as state-of-the-art solutions, with enhanced solution quality and scalability \cite{ref8}.

 Despite these developments, the situation in FLP today is a broad and scattered collection of niche algorithms.
 This is typical of the no free lunch theorems, which state that when performance is averaged across all possible optimization problems, no single algorithm is universally superior.
-The theorems imply that an algorithm performs better on one class of problems and may perform weaker on others.
 For example, an algorithm that performs well in small-scale, static settings may be desired in large-scale, multi-objective, or dynamic conditions \cite{ref9}.
 As a result, attention has turned to the meta-problem of algorithm selection, which involves selecting the algorithm, representation, and parameters best suited to an instance of information \cite{ref21}.